EU is 'foe', as Trump seeks to make friends with Putin

 "America and the EU are best friends.
 Whoever says we are foes is spreading fake news," EU Council president Donald Tusk said, using Trump's own pet slur against him.

-Tusk went further in a speech at an EU-China summit in Beijing on Sunday.
+Tusk went further at an EU-China summit in Beijing on Sunday.

 He said the parallel EU-China, US-Russia meetings were a sign that "the architecture of the world [was] changing before our very eyes", referring to shifting allegiances.